ZackZhouHB/zack-gitops-project/zack_blog/Pro.md

 <ins>Role and Responsibility</ins>

-- Collaborate within a dynamic team to oversee daily AWS cloud platform operations, include Cloud Architecture, CI/CD Automation, Infrastructure as Code (IaC), Containerization and Orchestration, Automation Scripting and Monitoring and Logging.
+- Collaborate within a dynamic team to oversee daily AWS cloud platform operations, tasks include Cloud Architecture, CI/CD Automation, Infrastructure as Code (IaC), Containerization and Orchestration, Automation Scripting and Monitoring and Logging.

-- Implement and enforce best practices for cloud resource management, VPC security controls, and housekeeping.
+- Implement and enforce best practices for cloud resource management, VPC security controls, housekeeping.
 Drive monthly patching initiatives, ensuring the security and compliance of Event's cloud platform.

 - Work closely with development team, security teams and managed service providers to meet project and compliance requirements.